THRIVE Research Grant Program Details

 - All awardees will also receive additional travel funds to support their participation in the HESI THRIVE annual research meeting and networking event.

 THRIVE requires a letter of intent in advance of the grant application.
-The 2016 deadline for letters of intent is July 15, 2016.
-Letters will be reviewed and investigators will be contacted by 30 August 2016 with a request to submit a formal grant application or a denial.
+Information and Timelines for the 2018 Application Process to follow.
 Only investigators who have submitted a letter of intent and have been invited to submit a formal grant application will be considered for THRIVE funding.
 All letters of intent and grant submissions are to be sent to email@example.com

 Grant award decisions are made through a careful and detailed peer-review selection process led by the THRIVE grant review advisory board.
 The proposed study’s scientific merit, innovation, and ability to translate from preclinical to clinical research (or vice versa) is key to being selected for funding.
 Preference will be given to studies in which both a non-clinical and clinical researcher are engaged in either design, conduct, or analysis of the study results.
 Details about the grant review process can be obtained by downloading THRIVE’s Grant Requirements & Guidelines document.